 Limited liability

-There is a clear distinctive line between ownership and running a limited liability company in Singapore.
+There is a clear distinctive line between ownership and running an LLC in Singapore.
 In particular, it is owned by shareholders but managed by a board of directors.
 Keep in mind that a shareholder can also register as a director.

 Due to the separate legal status, the company itself is responsible for the debts and liabilities incurred during its course of operation.
 Shareholders, on the other hand, are shielded from these problems.
 Particularly, they have liabilities limited only to their share capital contributions.